HardlyDifficult/Tutorials/Quaternions.md

 #### 3.2.2) Quaternion.LookRotation

-LookRotation creates a rotation which will orient an object so that its forward will face the target forward direction and its up will face the target up direction.
+LookRotation creates a rotation which will orient an object so that its forward will face the target forward direction.
+Its up will face the target up direction as best it can while maintaining the target forward.
 The up direction defaults to the world's positive Y direction, but you could change this; for example, making it the negative Y direction to rotate an object upside down.

 In the following example (code followed by gif), an object is rotated so that it's always facing away from the camera (since the camera defaults to a negative Z position in the world, it is behind objects by default).